omart980/LightSound/README.md

 Lose
 ![Lose](https://github.com/omart980/LightSound/blob/main/Lose%20.gif)

+Please note: In each of these Gifs, they include a random pattern

 ## Reflection Questions
 1. If you used any outside resources to help complete your submission (websites, books, people, etc) list them here.